 5. Internet of Things

 Warehousing startups are developing IoT solutions to control and optimize processes.
 Connected sensors track assets across the storehouse and monitor temperature, moisture, lighting, and other conditions.
 IoT enables inventory management and analytics by leveraging real-time data from beacons.
 Smart shelves broadcast stock information and determine when the products need to be replaced.
-Another implementation of IoT technology in warehouses, digital twins extract data from the warehouse network and warehouse management systems to create a real-time model of the warehouse.
-These enable warehouse managers to visualize operations, search inventory, or simulate changes to layout and workflow.

 ScratchNest manufactures Tracking Beacons

-Indian startup ScratchNest provides a compact IoT beacon with long battery life for user location tracking.
+Indian startup ScratchNest provides a compact IoT beacon with a long battery life for user location tracking.
 Equipped with Bluetooth low energy (BLE) technology, the wireless transmitter sends signals to smartphones or tablets, making it easier for operators to track the location of both inventory and personnel.

 Celona offers 5G Local Area Network (LAN) Connectivity